 MBK Kite Plans

-An Alternative to Step-By-Step
+An Alternative to Step-by-Step

 Why build from kite plans?
 Well, if you've made a few kites before, it might seem a bit quicker and more convenient than wading through a list of step-by-step instructions.